 Until recently the Tri Park pass was only $30 and was exceptional value even if you only planned on visiting Haleakala twice.
-Unfortunately, that has now shot up and it’s no longer the best option unless you are visiting all three parks!
+Unfortunately, that has now shot up and offers only a minimal saving unless you are visiting all three parks!

 REMEMBER – Entry fees HAVE to be paid on Credit/Debit Card as the Booths are remotely located and storing a large amount of cash in the booths is a safety issue.

 So you decided you want to go for the Big Tomali and head up for sunrise.
 First of all, be ready for a REALLY early start.
 And we mean early.
 Expect to set your alarm for 3-4 AM!
 Secondly, brace for the cold.
 It will be the middle of the night and at 10,000ft altitude.
 Temperatures can be nudging FREEZING! even in Summer.
 If that has not put you off let’s look at specifics.

 This all depends on a few things.
 First where you are located on Maui.
 Second, do you want to see the sunrise or the Stars as well?
 And third what time of year.
 Let’s start with the latter and we will run through a working example to show you how to calculate that crucial alarm call!